 EIR lookout for infant companies and seek ways to help them grow and blossom.
 The entrepreneur in residence helps start-up companies to identify their passions and give them the space to help them develop their ideas.
 An EIR should be able to build and execute business ideas.

 2) EIR Teach in the Area of Development

-EIR advises start-up companies on product development, technical recruiting, customer acquisition and fundraising.
+EIR advises start-up companies on product development, technical recruiting, customer acquisition, and fundraising.
 EIR can share their lessons of what worked and did not work in all of those experiences.
-Many persons consider this information as a valuable knowledge to an organization.
+Many persons consider this information as valuable knowledge to an organization.
 Experience brings with it a great value.

 3) EIR Bring Significant Value to An Organization